-John is a young man that I had conversations with for over a year.
-We met when he was seventeen years old, and during a couple of poignant moments he stated that he was unsure whether he would live to make it to his eighteenth birthday.
+John is a young man with whom I had conversations for over a year.
+We met when he was 17 years old, and during a couple of poignant moments he stated that he was unsure whether he would live to his eighteenth birthday.
 He was born in Canada with strong connections to his roots in Ghana.
-A couple of days prior to meeting John, his best friend Jayden had died due to violence.
+A couple of days before I met John, his best friend Jayden had died due to violence.
 As my school counselling role involves responding to crises, I was asked to meet with and support John and other friends of Jayden.

-Upon meeting John, he was in shock and bereft at the unexpected and devastating death of Jayden who was gunned down in their housing project, most likely in a case of mistaken identity.
-In response to my questions, he often replied with, 'I don't know ...
-I just don't know'.
-With the trauma and disbelief of the sudden loss of Jayden, John found it difficult in our early conversations to put his experience and feeling into words.
-He also conveyed helplessness in how to deal with senseless acts of violence resulting in death.
+When I met John, he was in shock and bereft at the unexpected and devastating death of Jayden, who was gunned down in their housing project, most likely in a case of mistaken identity.
+In response to my questions, he replied, 'I don't know, I just don't know'.
+With the trauma and disbelief of the sudden loss of Jayden, John found it difficult in our early conversations to put his experience and feelings into words.
+He also conveyed helplessness about how to deal with senseless acts of violence resulting in death.
 It clearly was not the first tragedy John had experienced in his community.

-As I often find it helpful to share experiences of other youth.
-I read John some phrases that came from Paul.
-Paul, who I mentioned at the beginning of this paper, had co-created a document with me to make a contribution to other young men struggling with hardship.
-I read to John 'It's going to seem like every time the sky clears up that there's going to be another storm.
-But just remember that after every storm ... there's always a clear day'.
-When I read Paul's quote it very much spoke to John and he was instantly sparked by the metaphor of 'storms' (see Ncube, 2006; Denborough, 2008).
-I therefore asked the following questions, 'What are the Storms of Life for young people?
-Are all storms the same?
-What happens at the end of a storm?'
-John thoughtfully responded to the questions by first stating that young people experience many storms and that life wasn't easy.
-But not all storms are the same.
-Some are more violent than others ... like a friend being murdered.
+As I often find it helpful to share other young people's experiences, I read John some phrases that came from Paul.
+Paul, who I mentioned in Chapter 6, had co-created a document with me to make a contribution to other young men struggling with hardship.
+I read some of Paul's words to John:

+It's going to seem like every time the sky clears up that there's going to be another storm.
+But just remember that after every storm there's always a clear day.
+When I read Paul's quote it very much spoke to John, and he was instantly sparked by the metaphor of 'storms' (see Denborough, 2008; Ncube, 2006).
+I therefore asked the following questions:

+- What are the storms of life for young people?

+- Are all storms the same?

+- What happens at the end of a storm?

+John thoughtfully responded to the questions, first stating that young people experience many storms and that life wasn't easy.
+But that not all storms are the same:

+Some are more violent than others, like a friend being murdered.
 In these kinds of storms there are aftermaths.
 In the aftermath we feel the disaster with everything all over the place.
 There can be so much confusion.
-But like Paul says, at the end of the storm ... there's always a clear day.
+But, like Paul says, at the end of the storm there's always a clear day.
 Things start to slowly get better and make sense again, and the sun eventually comes out again.

-Although just two brief lines, Paul's words turned into an important metaphor for John to hold onto in the months to come.
+Although just two brieflines, Paul's words became an important metaphor for John to hold on to in the months to come.

-Re-membering9 Jayden
+Re-membering2 Jayden

-While meeting with John over the following months I learned about the value and importance he placed on friendship.
-His friendship with Jayden was one he treasured as the two had often spoken of their hopes and dreams for when they grew up.
-Although Jayden had passed on and was no longer physically with him, John found comfort in keeping his relationship with Jayden alive (Hedtke, 2002).
+While meeting with John over the following months, I learnt about the value and importance he placed on friendship.
+His friendship with Jayden was one that he treasured as the two had often spoken of their hopes and dreams for when they grew up.
+Although Jayden had passed on and was no longer physically with him, John found comfort in keeping his relationship with Jayden alive (see Hedtke, 2002).
 I was interested in assisting John to remember Jayden's phrases of encouragement.
-The following questions guided my inquiry:
+The following questions guided my enquiry: